stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 Let us now have a look at `bogusZipList`: We'd like to pairwise merge two lists holding elements of (possibly) distinct types through a given binary function.
-As discussed above, the most reasonable thing to do, is to expect the two lists as well as the result to be of equal length.
+As discussed above, the most reasonable thing to do is to expect the two lists as well as the result to be of equal length.
-With `Vect`, this can be done as follows:
+With `Vect`, this can be expressed and implemented as follows:

 ```idris
 zipWith : (a -> b -> c) -> Vect n a -> Vect n b -> Vect n c